 The Sunday brunch game is strong in my hometown of Ferndale, Michigan.
 Every restaurant in town serves brunch until at least 2pm, so if you’re out looking for *lunch*, well, sorry.
 You’re getting brunch.
 Bottomless mimosas and make-your-own bloody mary bars take over the city.
 Heck, there’s even brunch beer menus.
+There’s brioche french toast at every corner.
 And every establishment is looking to outdo the others with their brunch menu creativity.

 A few weeks ago, one of my favorite local places was advertising that their special that weekend would be breakfast pierogi.
 I never did get a chance to get there that Sunday and try them, but the idea stuck with me and I knew I wanted to create something similar at home.